platers/obsidian-linter/docs/rules.md

 Converts 4 spaces to 1 tab.

 Options:
-- Tabsize: Number of Spaces that will be converted to a Tab (default: 4)
+- Tabsize: Number of Spaces that will be converted to a Tab
   - Default: `4`

 Example: Converting spaces to tabs with `tabsize = 3`